pratyushraj7/pratyushraj7/README.md

 Currently, I'm working as a Product Engineer at MaxVal Group, Inc. Always looking for opportunities to work on and learn something new.

-Some of my key skills include : Salesforce Apex, Java, C#, C++ and Java.
+Some of my key skills include : Salesforce Apex, Java, C#, C++ and Python.

 • 💬 Ask me about anything and everything!